 Planning to set up a company in Singapore?
 Or are you working in Singapore?
-Here are the important schemes in place that you would need to know about:
+Here are the CPF, SINDA, CDAC, and MENDAKI schemes in place that you would need to know about:

 The CPF Scheme

-When it first started, the CPF scheme merely served as a retirement savings scheme for employees.
-Now, it has expanded to include even more aspects of social security functions which include home ownership, healthcare, family protection and asset enhancement.
+Upon its establishment, the CPF scheme merely served as a retirement savings scheme for employees.
+Now, it has expanded to include even more aspects of social security functions.
+These include home ownership, healthcare, family protection, and asset enhancement.

-All companies registered in Singapore are required to contribute to the CPF monthly for all employees.
-The rates to be contributed are stipulated in the Central Provident Fund Act.
+All companies in Singapore must contribute to the CPF monthly for all employees.
+The contribution rates are in accordance with the Central Provident Fund Act.
 Under this act, both employers and employees are required to make their monthly contributions, MNCs and SMEs alike.
-These contributions are determined by the employee’s age, wage rate and – for Permanent Residents (PR) holders – their year of PR status.
+These contributions are according to the employee’s age, wage rate and – for Permanent Residents (PR) holders – their year of PR status.

-Details of the CPF contributions specifics can be found on the CPF website for more information.
+You can find details of the CPF contributions on the CPF website for more information.